-Seven of the refrigeration and air-conditioning industry’s top experts are headlining this year’s future:gas refrigerant seminar series, which start next month aimed at businesses and technicians in the working in installation, service and repair of refrigeration and air conditioning technology.
+Fourteen of the refrigeration and air-conditioning industry’s top experts will deliver this year’s future:gas refrigerant seminar series, which starts this month aimed at businesses and technicians in the working in installation, service and repair of refrigeration and air conditioning technology.

-The mid-week evening events will be held in 12 locations across Australia, New Zealand, Papua New Guinea and Vanuatu between May and September this year, delivering vital information to an industry that is now preparing for systems and equipment filled with or designed for a number of new refrigerants – HFOs, CO2, NH3, HCs and lower global warming potential (GWP) HFCs such as R32 and various refrigerant blends in addition to other new and upcoming technologies.
+The mid-week evening events will be held in 26 locations across Australia, New Zealand, Papua New Guinea and Vanuatu between May and September this year, delivering vital information to an industry that is now preparing for systems and equipment filled with or designed for a number of new refrigerants – HFOs, CO2, ammonia, hydrocarbon, lower global warming potential (GWP) HFCs such as R32 and various refrigerant blends in addition to other new and upcoming technologies.

 These refrigerants and the components and systems designed for them will present significant changes to the tools, working practices, standards and workplace safety considerations relating to installation, repair, service and refrigerant recovery.